-Each student is provided with a Subject Selection / Levy Agreement Notice in term 4, which outlines their subjects and the associated materials charges for the following year.
+Each student is provided with a Subject Selection / Levy Agreement Notice in term 4, which outlines the associated charges for the year.

 The service charges enable the college to provide the following items to students: locker, house sports costs, and school publications which include various handbooks.